bw-project-zak-web30/backend/README.md

         ]

 # USER owner can update their equipment
-    Put
+    Put /api/users/:id/equipment/:itemId

+    BODY -
     {
+        "name": "yrdy's scanner",
+        "price": 100,
+        "timeframe": 7,
+        "details": "you can use my scanner for 7 days" }

+    RETURNS - if successful
+    [
+        {
             "id": 5,
-        "name": "Hstern's scanner",
+            "name": "yrdy's scanner",
             "price": 100,
             "timeframe": 7,
-        "details": "you can use my scanner for 7 days", "owner_id": 3
+            "details": "you can use my scanner for 7 days", "renting": 0,
+            "owner_id": 3
         }
+    ]

 ## user owner can delete equipment
-    ENDPOINT IN PROGRESS
+    DELETE /api/users/:id/equipment/:itemId

+    RETURNS - if successful
+        {
+            "removed": 1
+        }

 ## USER -OWNER- GET for all equipment they are renting out.
     GET /api/users/:id/rentals